Is My Computer Okay?

 Leverage Your Operating System’s Built-In Tools

 Simple wear-out issues aside, computer failures are often caused by heat, and heat is typically caused by poor ventilation and/or asking more of your computer than it was designed to do.
 You will need to clean your computer’s fans from time to time to make sure they are working properly (a job I don’t do as often as I should).
 Keeping the fans clear will help reduce the heat load, but you still need to be sure your cpu, graphic card, motherboard, and all the other components are operating properly.

-Fortunately, Microsoft and Apple both include a suite of monitoring tools in their operating systems that can help you spot problem areas.
+It can be challenging to monitor all the possible issues, but Microsoft and Apple both include a suite of monitoring tools in their operating systems that can help you spot problem areas.
 Microsoft’s Performance Monitor, Resource Monitor, and Reliability Monitor applications cover most of the monitoring basics, and their disk cleanup tool is also helpful.
-Microsoft also has a free app called PC Manager available as a download that bundles these tools together into one handy utility.
+Microsoft’s PC Manager bundles these tools together into a single handy utility.

-For an Apple computer, their Activity Monitor and Disk Utility apps cover most of the basics to keep your system running smoothly.
+For an Apple computer, the Activity Monitor and Disk Utility apps cover most of the basics to keep your system running smoothly.
 If you need more, the System Information and Console utilities can help you take a deeper dive into the system to troubleshoot any problems that arise.
 Need to go even deeper?
 The Apple Diagnostics tool can help troubleshoot things further, although unless you are a hard-core techie, you may want to reach out to Apple support at this point instead.

 Consider Third-Party Tools